Students need to not only effectively comprehend informational texts, but to be able to discern fact from opinion.

 Additionally, you experience Kagan strategies that will enable students to utilise various informational text features to locate key facts in a text efficiently, acquire specific reading skills critical for evaluating information, and organise informational resources to create written research reports.

-Come learn techniques to equip their students with the ability to ask critical questions while reading informational texts.
+Join us to learn techniques to equip your students with the ability to ask critical questions while reading informational texts.

 Workshop Highlights